 The Ridgeway Challenge

-The Ridgeway Challenge is an 86-mile (139 km) point-to-point trail running race that follows the entire length of The Ridgeway National Trail.
-The route runs from Ivinghoe Beacon in Hertfordshire to the Avebury Stones in Wiltshire and gains about 6060 ft (approximately 1850 m) of elevation.
-The race has a 28 hour time limit and a maximum field of 250 runners.
-Runners must be at least 20 years old.
+The Ridgeway Challenge is an 86 miles (139 km) point to point trail running race that follows the entire length of The Ridgeway National Trail.
+The route runs from Ivinghoe Beacon in Hertfordshire to the Avebury Stones in Wiltshire and follows a path that has existed for over 5,000 years.